 With this medication reminder, you will be able to take medications which alleviate the condition, as well as preventing side effects.
 The app’s bar code scanner can immediately get the details of the medication and upload it right away.
 After doing this, the app will practically do the rest which gives patients ample time to relax and sleep.

-CareClinic allows you to create a digital health diary to store moods and symptoms which help control anxiety and stress.
+CareClinic allows you to create a digital health diary and record your moods and symptoms which help control anxiety and stress.
 Aside from that, all the data placed in the tracker will then be converted into a monthly report in which your specialist may take a look and probably make some adjustments in your treatment plan.
 The data will also show the progress that comes along with treatment.
 With this, CareClinic only makes the lives of GAD patients better.

 The team at CareClinic takes feedback well and from time to time, they update the app.
 If you have privacy issues, the app is secured as you can create a passcode so that no one else can use it for whatever reason.
 This feature makes all data saved in the app protected.

 Worrying too much is not okay

 GAD is a long-term condition that is characterized by excessive worrying without any validated reason.
 If you apparently have this condition, you may be so concerned about a lot of things and even anticipate disasters that will happen.
 This type of worry is irrational and unrealistic and find it close to impossible to control.
 As this condition persists, this eventually affects work and all activities of daily living.